TyberiusPrime/mbf-fastq-processor/README.md

 LEADING: Cut bases off the start of a read, if below a threshold quality
 TRAILING: Cut bases off the end of a read, if below a threshold quality

-MINLEN: Drop the read if it is below a specified length
 AVGQUAL: Drop the read if the average quality is below the specified level
 TOPHRED33: Convert quality scores to Phred-33
 TOPHRED64: Convert quality scores to Phred-64